Hacienda Higuereta: History

-Don Venturo worked with organizations to provide the population with the abundant food and elements of sports and healthy recreation.
+Venturo worked with organizations to provide the population with the abundant food and elements of sports and healthy recreation.
 He was a member of the Wine Committee of the National Agrarian Society and organizer of the Advisory Mission, in 1930, to study the law of alcoholic beverages and promotion of national viticulture.
 He organized the first Harvest Festival in Peru called "La Vendimia", chairing the Organizing Committee in 1937 in Santiago de Surco.
 La Vendimia Wine Festival continues today.